Manny Piña: Milwaukee Brewers

 On December 10, 2015, the Tigers traded Piña to the Milwaukee Brewers as the player to be named later in the Francisco Rodríguez trade to complete the deal.
 In 2016, he hit .254 with 2 home runs and 12 RBIs in 33 games with the Brewers.
 He began the 2017 splitting playing time at catcher with Jett Bandy, hitting .279/.327/.424 with career-highs in home runs (9) and RBI (43).
 In 2018, Piña hit .252/.307/.395, tying his career-high in home runs (9) and getting 28 RBI as well.
 He began the 2019 season as the backup catcher.
 He was placed on the disabled list on May 16, 2019, with a hamstring injury.
 He finished the year with a batting line of .228/.313/.411 with 7 home runs and 25 RBI.
 In 2020, Piña played in 15 games for the Brewers, slashing .231/.333/.410 with 2 home runs and 5 RBI before his season was cut short in August due to a torn meniscus in his right knee.

 Atlanta Braves

 After the 2021 season, Piña signed a two-year, $8 million contract with the Atlanta Braves.
 He was placed on the injured list on April 25, 2022, due to inflammation in his left wrist.
 While attempting rehabilitation for the injury, Piña felt more discomfort, and a subsequent MRI revealed that surgery would be necessary, for which he missed the remainder of the season.

 Oakland Athletics

 The Braves sent Piña to the Oakland Athletics in a three-team trade on December 12, 2022, in which the Braves acquired Sean Murphy, the Milwaukee Brewers acquired William Contreras, Joel Payamps, and Justin Yeager, and the Athletics also acquired Esteury Ruiz, Kyle Muller, Freddy Tarnok, and Royber Salinas.
+Piña began the 2023 season on the injured list with left wrist inflammation.
+After suffering a setback in his rehab, Piña was transferred to the 60-day injured list on May 11.
+He was activated for his season debut on July 4.
+After playing in 4 games, in which he went 3–for–12 (.250), he was placed back on the injured list with a bruised left wrist on July 14.
+On July 31, Piña was activated from the injured list and subsequently designated for assignment.
+He was released by the Athletics organization on August 4.